gvwilson/thirdbit/src/fiction/in-heck/index.md

 Retrieval will not be possible without stealth.
 These must prepare you."

-Gumption held his breath for a count of three and then let it out slowly, just as he had seen Special Leaf teach Sindy to do when a piece of tech misbehaved.
+Gumption held his breath for a count of three and then exhaled slowly, just as he had seen Special Leaf teach Sindy to do when a piece of tech misbehaved.
 "What does *that* mean?"